-As a backpacker, I try to be as “adventure ready” as possible… but it’s a very fine line between being ready no matter what and packing too much… In order to help drawing this very fine line, here are a few tips to help you pack efficiently!
+As a backpacker, I try to be as “adventure ready” as possible… but it’s a very fine line between being ready no matter what and packing too much… In order to help drawing this very fine line, here are a few tips to avoid items that take too much place in your luggage…!
 Feel free to contribute your tips in the comments!

 10) Full-Size DSLR Camera